This article is for G Suite administrators. To manage your own groups, visit the Google Groups help.

-- At the left, select the organizational unit that contains the users whose settings you want to change.
+- At the left, select the organizational unit.

-- To change the setting, select On or Off.
+- Select On or Off.

 - If the organization's status is already Overridden, choose an option:

-Inherit—Reverts to the same setting as its parent.
+- Inherit—Reverts to the same setting as its parent.

-Save—Saves your new setting (even if the parent setting changes).
+- Save—Saves your new setting (even if the parent setting changes).

-Learn more about the organizational structure.
+Learn more about organizational structure.

 What happens if you...Have existing Admin console groups

-If you turn off the Groups for Business service:
+If you turn off Groups for Business:

 - Group discussion archives